1x6/xenylist/README.md

 - Improved CSS
 - Account system (?)

-## Disclaimer
+## Disclaimers
+No copyright infringement intended with the name or logo of 'xenylist'.
 Stored list data is scraped from AniList.
 This may be against their API terms of service as *xenylist* could be considered as a 'competing noncomplementary services of the same nature'.
 Even so, what are they going to do?
 IP ban you from their API? 🙀

 As always, the standard applies:
 > USE THis AT YoUR OwN riSk. thIS waS madE fOR eDUCatiOnaL pURPOseS.